trOnk12/rijksmusem/documentation/README.md

 # Companion Banner

-AdswizzAdSDK lets you configure companion banner(s) if you are provided by the Adswizz PIM with a companion zone id.
+AdswizzSDK lets you configure companion banner(s) if you are provided by the Adswizz PIM with a companion zone id.

 ## Adding an AdCompanionView